Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/enable-dbt-copilot.md

 # Enable dbt Copilot <Lifecycle status="enterprise" />

 <IntroText>
-Enable the dbt Copilot AI engine in dbt Cloud to speed up your development and focus on delivering quality data.
+Enable dbt Copilot, an AI-powered assistant, in dbt Cloud to speed up your development and focus on delivering quality data.
 </IntroText>

 This page explains how to enable the dbt Copilot engine in dbt Cloud to speed up your development and allow you to focus on delivering quality data.